MakieOrg/Makie.jl/docs/documentation/layoutables.md

 f
 ```
 \end{examplefigure}
-## Deleting layoutables
+## Deleting blocks

-To remove layoutables from their layout and the figure or scene, use `delete!(layoutable)`.
+To remove blocks from their layout and the figure or scene, use `delete!(block)`.